codeuniversity/student-council/statute/statute.md

 (2) If a member leaves a body elected by the Student Assembly for which no substitute members are provided, a successor is to be elected immediately.

-(3) If a member of the Senate is not able to attend a meeting, the deputy member can take the place.
+(3a) If a member of the Academic Senate is not able to attend a meeting, the deputy member can take the place.
+(3b) If a member of a Study Program Council is not able to attend a meeting, the deputy member can take the place.

 (4) If a portfolio role becomes vacant, the Student General Assembly may hold a by-election at the next regular or extraordinary meeting.
+Vacancies in Academic Senate or Study Program Council seats are filled by program-specific by-elections.
 Until then, the President may assign interim coverage to another Council member.

 ## 7 - Convening